 About Hepatitis C

-A blood-borne viral infection that targets the liver, Hepatitis C infects an estimated 170 million people worldwide.
-A majority of infections become chronic, a problem that can lead to advanced liver disease (such as cirrhosis or liver cancer) in those who are unable to rid themselves of the virus.
+A blood-borne viral infection that targets the liver, the World Health Organization estimates that 71 million people are chronically infected with Hepatitis C worldwide.
+While Hepatitis C can be both acute or chronic, the majority of infections become chronic, a problem that can lead to advanced liver disease (such as cirrhosis or liver cancer) in those who are unable to rid themselves of the virus.
 Although the medications used to battle Hepatitis C have recently undergone drastic improvements, some individuals are either:

 - ineligible for treatment

 Although intravenous drug use is recognized as the most common mode of transmission, others have acquired Hepatitis C by: